-SHINE SA welcomes people who are intersex, gender diverse and of all sexualities.
 We work hard to ensure that our services are safe and inclusive for everyone.
-So whether you access our clinical service, see a counselor, engage in some professional education, visit the resource centre, or contact our Sexual Health line, you will receive a respectful and inclusive service.
+So whether you access our clinical service, see a counsellor, engage in some professional education, visit the resource centre, or contact our Sexual Healthline, you will receive a respectful and inclusive service.

 Our clinical teams at SHINE SA include doctors, registered nurses/midwives and counsellors.

-For sexual health services, you can make an appointment or drop into a clinic.
+For sexual and reproductive health services, you can make an appointment or drop into a clinic.
 Counselling services are available for individuals, couples and families including support around gender identity and/or sexual orientation.
-Telephone appointments can be requested, especially for rural clients.
+Telephone appointments can be requested.

-SHINE SA provides dedicated training for LGBTI inclusion.
+SHINE SA provides dedicated training for LGBTIQA+ inclusion.

-In addition, all of our sexual and reproductive health courses include gender diversity and sexual diversity.
+In addition, many of our sexual and reproductive health courses include gender diversity and sexual diversity.

-Trans Wellbeing provides non-urgent counselling, peer support and case management for people who are transgender, gender diverse and gender questioning, their family members, partners and supports.
-SHINE SA’s ‘TransGuidance SA’ Volunteer Peer Support Program has now been expanded to include multiple services under the name ‘Trans Wellbeing’.
+The Gender Wellbeing Service provides counselling and a peer support program for people who are transgender, gender diverse and gender questioning, their family members, partners and supports.

 SHINE SA advocates on different levels for equal rights and opportunities for people of diverse sexualities and gender identities, and works in partnership with relevant community groups and agencies.